-- The Company as Issuer entered into a trust deed with BNP Paribas Trust Corporation UK Limited as Trustee, for benefit of the bond holders. - The Company as Issuer entered into a Subscription Agreement with CaixaBank S.A. and Deutsche Bank AG, London Branch as Joint Lead Managers (JLM), whereby the JLM agreed to subscribe Class A1 and Class A2 bonds issued by the Company. - The Company as Issuer entered into a Bond Purchase Agreement with Massachusetts Mutual Life Insurance Company as Bond Purchaser (BP) and Deutsche Bank AG, London Branch as Settlement Agent (SA), whereby the BP agreed to purchase Class A3 Bonds and appointed the Settlement Agent SA to act on its behalf. - The Company as Issuer entered into a Placement Agreement with Merrill Lynch International as a Placement Agent, for the purpose of co-ordinating the placing of the bonds, together with the Joint Lead Managers, without underwriting or subscribing any bonds in its personal capacity.
+- The Company as Issuer entered into a Subscription Agreement with CaixaBank S.A. and Deutsche Bank AG, London Branch as Joint Lead Managers (JLM), whereby the JLM agreed to subscribe Class A1 and Class A2 bonds issued by the Company. - The Company as Issuer entered into a Bond Purchase Agreement with Massachusetts Mutual Life Insurance Company as Bond Purchaser (BP) and Deutsche Bank AG, London Branch as Settlement Agent (SA), whereby the BP agreed to purchase Class A3 Bonds and appointed the Settlement Agent SA to act on its behalf. - The Company as Issuer entered into a Placement Agreement with Merrill Lynch International as a Placement Agent, for the purpose of co-ordinating the placing of the bonds, together with the Joint Lead Managers, without underwriting or subscribing any bonds in its personal capacity.